Mayan Goddess Ixcacao. Goddess of Chocolate.

 Since our chocolate is a result of basic processing of the best cocoa beans from Terreiro Velho, we grind and work the beans as little as possible to conserve all its qualities.

 When a cocoa bean is ground the resulting granulometry of the cocoa is finer.
-The more you grind it the more it is exposed to air and the bean starts releasing its aromas: just like chopping parsley.
+The more you grind it the more it is exposed to air and the bean starts releasing its aromas.
 There is a breaking point, however - and you can see it in our graph below - where the flavor & aroma curve inverts, translating into a loss of smell, flavor and freshness.

 The inverted parabola is pretty self-explanatory, even if you're not a math genius.